egeotenen/egeotenen.github.io/_pages/cv.md

-* Summer Intern, Virtual,							                              		*2019*
+**Summer Intern, Virtual**						                              		*2019*

 Research Maze / LONDON

 Manager: Selda Koydemir

 Contributing to ongoing research by reviewing the literature, writing blogs about psychology, and preparing presentations remotely within a team

-* Undergraduate Research Assistant, Middle East Technical University, 	            *2019*
+**Undergraduate Research Assistant, Middle East Technical University** 	            *2019*

 METU Life Span Development Laboratory / ANKARA

 Principal Investigator: Asst.
 Prof. Emre Selcuk

 Rating the participants’ responses in terms of qualitative criteria, contributing to the a project about statue quo bias in romantic relationships by scoring the narratives

-* Undergraduate Research Assistant, Middle East Technical University,           	 *2018 – 2019*
+**Undergraduate Research Assistant, Middle East Technical University**           	 *2018 – 2019*

 Middle East Technical University, Psychology Department / ANKARA
 Advisor: Prof. Sibel Kazak Berument

 Contributing to the doctoral project, which was a longitudinal study about the developmental processes of adolescents’ health behaviors, by collecting data through visiting high schools